An Explanation of Academic Titles in the Department of Linguistics at Georgetown:

-Interests: corpus linguistics, syntax-semantics interface, usage-based grammar, productivity, multifactorial methods, corpus-based historical linguistics, natural language processing, digital humanities
+Interests: corpus linguistics, syntax-semantics interface, usage-based grammar, discourse relations, multifactorial methods, natural language processing, digital humanities

 Amir Zeldes is a specialist in corpus linguistics.
-He has developed software for corpus annotation, search and visualization, and is particularly interested in multilayer corpora, which model concurrent analyses for morphology, syntax, semantics, coreference and more.
-His theoretical research focuses on the syntax-semantics interface, where meaning and knowledge about the world are mapped onto lexical choice in language-specific ways.
-His book Productivity in Argument Selection: From Morphology to Syntax explores the idea that constructions have idiosyncratic degrees of innovation that speakers must learn in each language.
-He has worked on a variety of topics and languages, including second language writing in German and Natural Language Processing for under-resourced languages, such as Egyptian Coptic.
+He has developed software for corpus annotation, search and visualization.
+His latest book, Multilayer Corpus Studies, explores multilayer corpora, which model concurrent analyses for morphology, syntax, semantics, coreference and more.
+His theoretical research focuses on computational discourse models, including studies on modeling discourse relations and referentiality.
+He has worked on a variety of topics and languages, including idiosyncratic degrees of innovation across constructions, second language writing in German and Natural Language Processing for under-resourced languages, such as Egyptian Coptic.